What is a visual field test?

 Why do people need a visual field test?

-The visual field test can help Dr. Boyle find early signs of diseases like glaucoma that damage vision gradually.
+The visual field test can help Dr. Forstrom find early signs of diseases like glaucoma that damage vision gradually.
 Some people with glaucoma may not notice any problems with their vision, but the visual field test shows that peripheral vision is being lost.

-A visual field test can also help Dr. Boyle find out more about the part of the nervous system that allows us to see.
+A visual field test can also help Dr. Forstrom find out more about the part of the nervous system that allows us to see.
 The visual part of the nervous system includes the retina (the “film” in the camera-like eye), the optic nerve (the “wire” that carries images from the retina to the brain), and the brain itself.
 Problems with any part of this system can change the visual field.
-There are well-known patterns in the test results that help Dr. Boyle recognize certain types of injury or disease.
+There are well-known patterns in the test results that help Dr. Forstrom recognize certain types of injury or disease.
 By repeating more visual field tests at regular intervals, we can also tell whether the patient is getting better or worse.